-Once you have answered these questions about your needs for a portable generator, there are three different types for you to investigate; standby, prime fixed and prime mobile.
+Once you have answered these questions about your needs for a diesel generator, there are three different types for you to investigate; standby, stationary and portable.

 A standby generator application is used when a mains power already exists and a generator is required to act only as back-up if there is a blackout.
 Subsequently, the generator will usually only run a handful of hours per year, if at all.